 - Measured UE trajectory;

-- Energy Cost (EC).
+- Measured Energy Cost (EC).

 The collection and reporting are configured through the Data Collection Reporting Initiation procedure, while the actual reporting is performed through the Data Collection Reporting procedure.

 The collection of measured UE trajectory and UE performance feedback is triggered at successful Handover execution.